Johnny Harris (musician): Britain

-His ground-breaking album Movements was recorded with the best London session musicians in the spring of 1970, was performed live at the Royal Albert Hall and was pressed by Warner's three times in the UK (on orange, green and Burbank labels) and finally reissued on CD by Warner Bros.
-UK in 2002 with remastered sound, bonus tracks and an in-depth interview with Johnny talking about the album and his long career.
+His album Movements was recorded with the best London session musicians in the spring of 1970, was performed live at the Royal Albert Hall and was pressed by Warner's three times in the UK (on orange, green and Burbank labels) and reissued on CD by Warner Bros.
+UK in 2002 with remastered sound, bonus tracks and an interview with Harris talking about the album and his career.
 Movements and All To Bring You Morning were again released in 2015 as limited edition SHMCD's by Warner Bros.
 Japan for the Japanese only market (this is the first time both Movements and All To Bring You Morning have been issued in Japan).
 Movements was again out-of-print worldwide until a vinyl only Australian release came out in November 2017.

 Singles released from the Movements album were the space age classic Footprints on the Moon (1969) and the moody suspense theme Fragment of Fear (1970) from the film of the same name starring David Hemmings.
 Shirley Bassey recorded a vocal version of his arrangement of The Doors Light My Fire from Movements on her 1970 Something album (issued in the US as the Shirley Bassey Is Really "Something" album) which she still performs today.

 Warner Bros.
-UK also released his Man in the Wilderness film soundtrack (1971) and the sequel to Movements - All To Bring You Morning (1973) before he left for the US to work with Paul Anka.
+UK also released his Man in the Wilderness film soundtrack (1971) and the sequel to Movements, All To Bring You Morning (1973) before he left for the US to work with Paul Anka.